Little girl, watching her reflection

 Relaxed Hair – 2013

-At this point in time my hair was fried; I’ll be honest.
-The crazy thing is, I didn’t even know it.
+Looking back at this point in time, my hair was fried, I’ll be honest.
+The crazy thing is, I didn’t even know it back then.
+To me, this was getting closer to that ideal image of beautiful hair.
 I was blind to the fact I was destroying my hair to fit European beauty standards.
-With every pass of a flat-iron and damaging relaxer, I was demolishing my natural curl pattern.
-Erasing genetic blessings.
-Preventing growth, luster, and bounce; all to be apart of a beauty a standard.
-I was spending money to be like someone else while destroying myself.
-Distant from the true definition a beauty; loving myself and all that I come with.
-My natural hair was beautiful; but I couldn’t see it yet.
+With every pass of a flat-iron and damaging relaxer, I was demolishing my natural curl pattern and erasing genetic blessings.
+Not only was I disrupting the physical nature of my hair but the spiritual too; all of its essence and internal energy.
+Spending money to be like someone else while destroying myself, all to be apart of a beauty a standard.
+Becoming further distant from the true definition a beauty; loving myself and all that I come with.

 As time passed, the curly hair trend began running it’s course.
-Celebrities like Christina Milian played as the pretty girl in movies.
-I saw the look and loved it!
+Celebrities like Christina Milian played as the pretty girl in movies; she was straight poppin’ in Love Don’t Cost a Thing.
+I saw the look wanted the same attention.
 So I hopped on the trend too (barely).
-I further began manipulating my locs to resemble other girls.
-I used flexi rods, curlers, and curling irons to achieve a curl pattern.
+I further began manipulating my strands to resemble other girls.
+I used flexi rods, curlers, and curling irons to achieve some sort of a curl pattern.
 Still blind to the beauty I had previously damaged.

 Embracing My Own Beauty – 2014

-When was I going to stop ignoring my own beauty by manipulating my hair to look like someone else’s?
-It took a salon disaster and all of my hair nearly falling out for me to make a change.
-I knew I couldn’t use any more chemicals nor heat; or my hair would never reach health.
+Similar to the Film Nappily Ever After with Saniyah Lathan, it took a salon disaster and all of my hair nearly falling out for me to start making a change in my perspective.
+In the condition was my hair had gotten to, I knew I could no longer use chemicals nor heat or my hair would never reach health.
 I decided to go natural.

 The Transition – 2015

-I refused to do the big chop and be left left with extremely short hair, so I held on to my length.
+When I first started my transition phase, I refused to do the big chop.
+For me I still wanted my hair to be somewhat nice looking, and because I was still swallowed up in conditioned ideas, I associate beauty with length.
+So, I held on to my length during the beginning of my transition.
 I worked with two different hair patterns; my new growth and my dead ends.
-There were only few hairstyle suitable; buns, braids, twist outs, and flexi rods.
+Due to this inconsistency in texture, there were only few hairstyle suitable; buns, braids, twist outs, and flexi rods.

-Thank God for YouTube and Pinterest because ya girl was lost.
-I dedicated my free time to watching tutorials of natural hair.
-Searching for ways to make hair grow, tips for transitioning hair, products for natural hair, and tips for getting rid of a relaxer.
+Shoutout to natural hair gurus on YouTube and Pinterest because ya girl was lost.
+This was all so new to me, so, I dedicated my free time to watching tutorials of natural hair.
+Searching ways to make hair grow, tips for transitioning hair, products for natural hair, and tips for getting rid of a relaxer.
 At this point I wasn’t aware that the only way to get rid of dead hair was to cut it off!
 Still, I followed different regimens like oiling my scalp nightly, using natural hair products, and the inversion method.
 To my surprise, I began seeing growth!

 How I Transitioned